-Requests for searches can be done in writing and mailed to the Erie County Clerk's Office, 25 Delaware Avenue, Buffalo, New York 14202.
+Requests for searches can be done in writing and mailed to the Erie County Clerk's Office, 92 Franklin Street, Buffalo, New York 14202.
 For additional information, please call (716) 858-8785.

-The search request should be accompanied by a check in the appropriate amount made payable to the Erie County Clerk.
+The search request should be accompanied by a check or money order in the appropriate amount made payable to the Erie County Clerk.
 Payment can also be made at the time copies are picked up at the Clerk's Office.

 Record Request Form

 All out-of-office requests for secure files must be submitted with a Secure Record Request Form.
 The Form is designed to provide confidentiality and security in cases where personal retrieval of a file is not practical.
 The Secure File Record Request Form can be downloaded by clicking here.

 Matrimonial Records are sealed pursuant to New York State Law for 100 years and can only be released to the plaintiff, defendant or attorney(s) of record.
 A person who is not a party to a divorce may only review the file by providing written authorization from one of the litigants or with a court order.
 The written authorization MUST be notarized.
 Please contact the Erie County Family Court directly for Family Court judgments, i.e., child custody and support orders.

 The person requesting such records must provide proper identification.
 In requesting the records, it is helpful to have as much information as possible such as the index number, the type of record sought, a filing date and the name of the parties.